br-automation-com/vscode-brautomationtools/README.md

 ### Build B&R Automation Studio projects

-> Build functionality is only available, if an Automation Studio installation with a Version matching the project version was detected by the B&R Automation Tools extension.
+> Build functionality is only available, if an Automation Studio installation with a version matching the project version was detected by the B&R Automation Tools extension.
 See [Detecting installed B&R Automation Studio versions](#detecting-installed-br-automation-studio-versions).

 The B&R Automation Tools extension provides tasks which execute BR.AS.Build.exe.
 This makes it possible to build the project directly within VS Code.
-The tasks can be configured to build, build for a simulation target, create a RUC package, clean the configuration and build the cross reference.
+The tasks can be configured to for a normal build, a build for a simulation target, creating an RUC package, cleaning the configuration and building the cross reference.

 You can start the tasks by executing the `Run Task...` command in the `Terminal` Menu.
 If you want to configure the task as a standard build task, you can also select `Run Build Task...`.